Adult in "unkenreflex" defensive posture in which the brightly-colored underside is displayed as a warning. Santa Cruz County

 Found along the coast and coast range mountains from Mendocino county south to San Diego county.

-A disjunct population is found in the southern Sierra Nevada from northern Kern county at Breckenridge Mountain north to a zone of intergradation (or hybridization) with the Sierra Newt along the Kaweah River in Tulare County.
+A disjunct population is found in the southern Sierra Nevada from northern Kern county at Breckenridge Mountain north to a zone of hybridization with the Sierra Newt along the Kaweah River in Tulare County.

 (Formerly, newts throughout all of the Sierra Nevada were recognized as a different subspecies, T. t. sierra - Sierra Newt, which is now known to range only north of the range of this species in the Sierra Nevada.)